UPDATED: October 22, 2025

 What is PGT / PGD?

 Preimplantation genetic testing/diagnosis (PGT/PGD) is a diagnostic test that determines whether an embryo is affected by a genetic disorder passed on from one or both parents.
-Once embryos are tested, the parents can select the healthiest embryos in order to improve their chances of having a successful pregnancy.
+Once embryos are tested, the parents can select the healthiest embryos to improve their chances of having a successful pregnancy.

 The test involves removing one or a few cells from the embryo and checking the DNA in a laboratory.
 This allows doctors to check for genetic problems that can cause the embryo to fail to implant or for the pregnancy to end in miscarriage.
 PGT can also help reduce the risk of a child being born with severe defects.

-Technology has improved significantly since PGT was first introduced in 1990, and testing can now detect a wide range of genetic conditions.
+Testing can now detect a wide range of genetic conditions.

 There are two screening technologies available when using IVF: PGT-M and PGT-A.